RayAndrade/TheRayCode/CPP/AbstractFactory/README.md

 };
 ```

-Let's create an interface for these products.
+Let's create an interface for these products we will call **AbstractFactory**.
-The Abstract Factory interface declares a set of methods that return different abstract products.
+The **AbstractFactory** *interface* declares a set of methods that return different abstract products.
 These products are called a family and are related by a high-level theme or concept.
 Products of one family are usually able to collaborate among themselves.
 A family of products may have several variants, but the products of one variant are incompatible with products of another.